piotrkurylak/ansible-role-docker/README.md

 ## Role Name: Docker

-Ansible role which allows you to install Docker on Debian systems.
+Ansible role which allows you to install Docker & Docker Compose on Debian systems.

 ## Requirements